 The phenome segmentation can include the segmentation of syllables.
 It further progresses to the segmentation of a word and then to that of a sentence.
 It involves literally counting and sounding out the phonemes separately to understand a word’s sound.
 Since phonemic awareness is the ability to recognize the sounds of parts of the word/letter/sentence, it means differently while moving from word to sentence segmentation.
 For example,

-- On moving to word segmentation, the cognition is focused on the starting, middle, and ending sounds that compose the word.
-It extracts some part of phonological learning that teach rhyming and alliteration.
+- On moving to word segmentation, cognition is focused on the starting, middle, and ending sounds that compose the word.
+It extracts some parts of phonological learning that teach rhyming and alliteration.

 - Finally, when the sentence segmentation is learned, each word’s sound is worked out to help correct pronunciation and prosody while reading.